County: Essex (NJ)

-My HF station consists of a Yaesu FT-1000 MP Mark V with an Ameritron AL-1200 legal-limit amplifier.
+My HF station consists of an Elecraft K3S/P3 combination, along with an Ameritron AL-1200 legal-limit amplifier.
 This is feeding into a Force 12 C31XR for 10, 15 and 20m at 72', a Force 12 2/2/1 for the WARC bands at 85 ft and a two element Force 12 Delta 240 on 40m at 75' AGL.
 All three antennas are mounted on a 70 foot tall motorized crank-up tower.
 I'm running an inverted vee for 80m with the apex at the top of the tower, an Inverted L for 160 transmit, a K9AY loop for 80 and 160 receive and a 5-element Yagi for 6m at 37'.
-I also have an Icom IC-7000 for 6m and up, as well as for portable operations and eventually for SO2R operating in contests.

-Below 30 MHz you'll find me adding to my DXCC award totals on all HF bands (DXCC 9 bands/3 modes, 2600+ DXCC Challenge and 333/336 entities in total).
+You'll typically find me adding to my DXCC award totals on all HF bands (DXCC 9 bands/3 modes, 2700+ DXCC Challenge and 333/336 entities in total).
 I also have the 5B WAZ award at the 196-zone level.
 Please look for me in CQWW and the ARRL International DX contests where I usually operate SOAB, and in both the CQ and ARRL 160m contests.

 73 de Peter, W2IRT